LaylalaLau/94870-Shuxuan-Liu-Portfolio/final_project_ShuxuanLiu.md

 ### Initial Sketches

 I will use a line chart to show trend in global/regional video game sales.
 The header will be "Global/Regional Video Game Sales in Millions".
 The x-axis is year and the y-axis is sales.
 ![](linechart.png)

+I will use a scatter plot to draw the correlation of video game score and sales.
+The header will be "Video Game Score V.S.
+Sales".
+The x-axis is score and the y-axis is sales.
+There are two sets of scores (critic score and user score) for each game.
+Each point will represent one score for one game.
 ![](scatterplot.png)

 ![](sizechart.png)
 ![](stackedareachart.png)